movidius/ncsdk/docs/c_api/mvncCloseDevice.md

     // Pass it to other NC API calls as needed and close it when finished. printf("Successfully opened NCS device!\n");

-    // Close the device previously opened by mvncOpenDevice() retCode = mvncCloseDevice(deviceHandle);
+    // Close the device previously opened by mvncOpenDevice(). retCode = mvncCloseDevice(deviceHandle);
 }
 ```